 Abandoned: May 1992

 The Serbian tricolour was introduced in 1835, based on inverted Russian colours.
-The star in the middle made the flag the same as the Montenegrin one.
+The star is inscribed in a circle centered in the centre of the flag with diameter 2/3 of the flag width.
+The star made the flag the same as the Montenegrin one.
 The coat of arms contains a red shield with four fireirons (the traditional coat of arms of Serbia but without the cross) above a rising sun and a cog wheel within a wreath of corn ears and oak leaves with red ribbon bearing years 1804 and 1941 (The First Serbian Uprising and the uprising against the occupation in World War II), and in chief a red five-pointed star.
-The coat of arms is retained by the Republic of Serbia even after 1992 until present.
+The coat of arms was retained by the Republic of Serbia even after 1992 until 2009.
+The flag with star was formally reatined too, although it was de facto not used since May 1992.

 Vojvodina, Autonomous Region, 1945 – 1963, Socialist Autonomous Region, 1963 – 1991